 I received a trio of books recently, so I’m providing some brief thoughts on what I’ve read so far.

 First, Evolution and the Fall is an anthology of essays edited by William Cavanaugh and James Smith.
 The latter was featured on the MI Podcast talking about secularism and his book How Not to Be Secular: Reading Charles Taylor.
-Of course, I had just submitted the final version of an article on the nature and translation of Adam in Genesis 2-3 (my paper from the Mormon Theology Seminar on Genesis 2-3 in 2013, coming in print soon).
+Of course, I had just submitted the final version of an article on the nature and translation of Adam in Genesis 2-3 from the 2013 Mormon Theology Seminar on Genesis 2-3.
 And of course, that meant there was great material in this book I wish I had seen earlier.
 The problem, as the evangelical editors state, is this.

 This book addresses a set of problems that arise from the encounter of traditional biblical views of human origins with contemporary scientific theories about the origin of the human species.
 The scientific theories are, of course, a moving target; new evidence is unearthed, and different theories are frequently proposed, attacked, defended, and discarded.
 Nevertheless, there is a broad scientific consensus on some key issues that fits uneasily with the biblical tradition and cannot be ignored by theologians and the wider church.
 The scientific consensus points to the evolution of humans from primates.
 It indicates that humans emerged in a group, not an original pair.
 And the emergence of humans from primates seemingly leaves little room for an original historical state of innocence from which humanity suffered a “Fall.”
 What then to do with biblical accounts of human origins and the doctrinal reflections of the Christian tradition on the Fall and original sin?
 Must we either relegate the biblical accounts to the category of “myth,” or ignore the science of evolution?